joeylockie/lockiemedia/AI_PROJECT_LOG.md

 budget.html To be built out at a future date.

 9. Important Notes / Decisions Made
 Versioning Scheme: Adopted the Semantic Versioning (MAJOR.MINOR.PATCH) standard for the application.
+The current version is now **1.4.0**.

 Data Layer Upgrade to IndexedDB: The application's data persistence layer has been upgraded from localStorage to IndexedDB (via the Dexie.js library).
 This was done to provide a more scalable, performant, and resilient data storage solution capable of handling larger amounts of data and more complex queries.